-137. TEACHING THE LANGUAGE ARTS.
+27:137.
+TEACHING THE LANGUAGE ARTS.
 3 credits.

 Prerequisite, Psychology 52.
-This course deals with materials, grade allocations, and methods for teaching oral and written expression, spelling and handwriting in elementary grades, according to the best modern practice.
+This course deals with materials, grade allocations, and methods for teaching oral and written expression, spelling and handwriting in elementary grades, according to the best known practice.

-138. THE TEACHING OF SOCIAL STUDIES.
+27:138.
+The Teaching of Social Studies.
 2 credits.